 Even though Lisa Winn’s house has three bedrooms, when her daughter, Tabitha, and son, Steven Jr., were 6 and 8, they shared a share a bedroom.
 The third bedroom is a computer/craft room.

-“People always ask us why we don’t turn that room into a room for one of the kids, so they don’t have to share,” says Winn, “but we all use that spare room for projects and homework, and I think it’s good for the kids to share a room.
+“People (would) always ask us why we don’t turn that room into a room for one of the kids, so they don’t have to share,” says Winn, “but we all (used) that spare room for projects and homework, and I think it’s good for the kids to share a room.
 I don’t think it matters at all that they are different genders.”

 Fifty years ago, with smaller homes and larger families, sharing a room was common.
 Then it went out of fashion.
 Families got smaller; houses grew into mini mansions.
 Today, due to the economy or just a choice to live smaller and smarter, kids are starting to share rooms again.
 And sometimes those siblings are a brother and a sister, either through necessity or by choice.

 Many parents have fond memories of sharing a room – including opposite gender siblings sharing a room.
 Or at the very least they recognize the value of the lessons they learned while sharing.